Leonardo-Boss/suckless-site/dwm.suckless.org/patches/statuscmd/index.md

 * Associate each section with a signal number in the range of 1-31.
 * When setting the status text, print each section's respective signal number as a raw byte before its text.
+* With the 20241009 patch, printing the raw byte again at the end of block output will end the clickable region.
 * Create a signal handler:

 	void sighandler(int signum, siginfo_t *si, void *ucontext)